Rebuild Index

 Usage

-In its simplest form, you can just call qlever rebuild-index (you need
+In its simplest form, you can just call qlever rebuild-index.
+This will

-trigger the rebuild via the QLever HTTP API as described below.
+Alternatively, you can trigger the rebuild via the QLever HTTP API as described

 Limitations